Megan Fox's weight loss secrets are a low-carb, sugar-free, Paleo style diet and regular workouts.

 Megan, who's hailed for her sultry beauty, said the secret to effortless sex appeal is self-confidence.
-"Women don’t have to be desperate and try so hard," said Fox, 28.
+"Women don’t have to be desperate and try so hard," Fox told Cosmopolitan.
 "Allow yourself to be strong and powerful and men will be crawling on their hands and knees."

 Of course, when you look like Megan, having men fall all over you is an everyday occurrence.
 Fox, who has regained her hot pre-pregnancy body in short order, is a follower of the low-carb Paleo diet, which emphasizes high-quality animal proteins, healthy fats, vegetables and fruits, and excludes gluten, sugar, dairy, legumes, starches, alcohol and processed foods.